About the MSO

 The mission of the Symphony is to “provide musical performances and programs that educate and entertain while enhancing the cultural environment of Western Maryland and the surrounding region.”
 It should be noted that the word educate intentionally appears first in the mission statement.
 Indeed, the MSO is a performing arts organization that brings the incredible joy of music and classical masterpieces to the region; however, since the beginning there has been an ongoing commitment to music education programs and outreach initiatives.

 Approximately 10,000 children are served annually through these music education programs.
 Through a partnership with Carnegie Hall, nearly 7,000 elementary school students are able to travel to the Maryland Theatre to experience the annual youth concerts every spring at no charge.
 Additionally, the “Ensembles in the Schools” program brings some of the small ensembles (brass, strings, woodwinds) into schools across the region to inspire young people and expose them to classical music.
 Other programs for youth include Master Classes, Symphony Saturdays and Kinder Konzerts.
-Educational programs are made available to the general public through a lecture series and “Prelude,” a 30-minute educational discussion with Maestra Elizabeth Schulze, delivered digitally before every Masterworks concert.
+Educational programs are made available to the general public through an adult lecture lecture series presented in various locations during the concert season.

 During the 35th anniversary season, a new logo and branding was unveiled and was paired with exciting special events and concert experiences to attract and inspire the next generation of concertgoer.
 In September 2018, the orchestra made its recording debut, working alongside a Grammy-nominated team of production engineers and Grammy Award-winning guitarist Sharon Isbin to record Chris Brubeck’s “Affinity: Concerto for Guitar & Orchestra” at the Strathmore Music Center in Bethesda, Maryland.
 The MSO and Ms. Isbin gave the world premiere of “Affinity” in April of 2015, and the MSO’s premiere performance of this work has since been played multiple times on the American Public Media show “Performance Today,” which reaches 300 NPR stations for 1.2 million listeners.

-As concerts resume for in-person attendance at the newly renovated Maryland Theatre Performing Arts Center, a new chapter begins.
+As concerts resumed for in-person attendance at the newly renovated Maryland Theatre Performing Arts Center, a new chapter began.
 Today, the organization is focused on rebuilding audiences in a post pandemic world, performing and commissioning new works by 21st century composers, continually expanding educational programming, and strengthening the orchestra's financial position to assure the music will continue for years to come.

 It’s hard to believe that in its inaugural season the orchestra performed just four concerts, served 5,600 patrons, and operated on an unfathomable $100,000 budget.
 Four decades later, the MSO now offers dozens of performances to an audience of more than 60,000 patrons with an operating budget that has grown to approximately $1.6 million annually.